Being a Mom has taught me so many things. I’ve narrowed it down to 14 for today.

 Half marathon training.
 You can find numerous plans to follow.
 Because I’ve done numerous half marathons, I’ve followed all kinds of schedules.
 In the end, most have been successful.
 I’ve trained hard and had some good finish times (for an average runner like myself).
 This half marathon, however, is not about a finish time.
 It’s about people.
 It’s about a boy and his mom.

 I’ve run 56 half marathons.
 All for me.
 The first goal was to break 2 hours.
-Then it was to see how much better than 2 hours I could get.
+Next it was to see how much better than 2 hours I could get.
 Then it was to train to get the 1:45 finish time.
 Then how many can I do in a year?
 It was always Me, Me, Me.
 Me against the clock.
 Me adding another finisher’s medal to my collection.

-This year, one of those half marathons will be different….
+Finally this year, one of those half marathons will be different….

 About 4 years ago, a seed was planted in my heart.
 I really didn’t know it at the time or that I would be compelled to share that moment with you now, but here I am.
 I must say, it’s embarrassing to share this selfish part of me, but I have to tell that part to let you know why I’m running a half marathon in Chicago on May 22, 2016 with Team Momentum.